jonoboderbonobo/tt10-uR-IPs/docs/documentation.md

 # 1. Background of this Tapeout [↩](#tt10---microrobot-circuits-documentation-)
-This tapeout supports the [Open Source Mobile Microrobotics Framework SuRF 🏄‍♀️](https://github.com/jonoboderbonobo/surf/), providing silicon-proven, open source circuit blocks for on-board actuation.
+This tapeout is part of [Piezobot-V1](https://github.com/jonoboderbonobo/piezobot-v1/blob/main/README.md) which supports the [Open Source Mobile Microrobotics Framework SuRF 🏄‍♀️](https://github.com/jonoboderbonobo/surf/), providing silicon-proven, open source circuit blocks for on-board actuation.
 These low-power, low-cost designs help researchers and engineers test a wide range of actuation, communication, and energy-harvesting methods in real-life conditions.
 <br>

 With SuRF 🏄‍♀️, the goal is to bring microrobotics closer to practical applications.